Indie games have let me down

 Not the games themselves, although many of them feel more like work than play.
 What exhausts me is the relentless hunt for decent indie games.
 There are just too many of them!
 And only a small handful seem to be worth playing.

 Like so many modern gamers, I’ve found myself instead revisiting to the “good old days” of gaming: the 8 and 16-bit era.
+Even better, there is no shortage of places that sell old video games.
 Sure, there’s nostalgia value there, but they also have – on average – a level of quality that today’s bottomless ocean of indies just doesn’t match.

 Now you're playing with quality